 Remember that story about the Old Man I’ve mentioned a couple of times now?
 Well, here’s a more complete reconstitution.
-I think it still needs some work and, of course, my memory of the first story probably puts it on a pedestal it never inhabited, but this is pretty good anyway.
-The Old Man I […]
+I think it still needs some work and, of course, my memory of the first story probably puts it on a pedestal it never inhabited, but this is pretty good […]

 Tag Archives: mundane fiction

 While I was attending University of California, Santa Cruz, I took a course called “African Women” in which we studied women’s roles in various African societies.
 The following short story was one of my assignments.
-I used things from my experience in Kenya and placed them in South Africa, using information we had learned about […]
+I used things from my experience in Kenya and placed them in South Africa, using […]

 Sally couldn’t drink coffee, but she loved the smell.
 So much so that each morning before work she would have breakfast in the coffee shop on the first floor of the building at which she worked.